19Jillian89/ft_printf/README.md

 ---
 ## 📄 License

 This project is for educational purposes only and is part of the 42 Common Core curriculum.
+[42 Common Core curriculum](https://www.42network.org/),

 ---